UWARG/docs/docs/bootcamp/embedded.md

 - Because of resource constraints, you will likely not have the ability to actually test the code.
 Just make sure it compiles.
 - Look at the tim.c functions for PWM.
 Use adc.c functions for potentiometer values.
 You will also have to use some of the Drivers/STM32F0xx_HAL_Driver files.
-- You can look at the ZeroPilot for good example code.
+- You can look at the ZeroPilot repo for good example code.
 - At the top of the main.h file is the IO pin mappings.
 Use those defines when configuring your ADC and PWM ports.

 ### Git